kircherlab/hemoMIPs/README.md

 ### ensembl-vep

-We use ensemble Variant Effect Predictor to predict variant effects.
+We use Ensembl Variant Effect Predictor to predict variant effects.
 To install vep run:

 ```bash
 conda env create -n vep-env --file envs/vep-env.yml

 conda activate vep-env
 ```
-Adjust the Path to your pipeline location of the following comand.
+Adjust the Path to your pipeline location of the following command.
 This command will download the human VEP cache which is 14G.  \
 This can take a while. \
 If you already have the VEP database, simply adjust the path to your database in the config.yml.
 Note that we run the pipeline using VEP v98.